PhoenixBureau/PigeonComputer/README.md

     python -m pigeon --init

-(Leave off the "--init" switch after the first time, it just initialize the "roost" directory and isn't needed except for the first time you run the program.)
+(Leave off the "--init" switch after the first time, it just initializes the "roost" directory and isn't needed except for the first time you run the program.)